Module 2: Essentials for Research Data#

 βœ… Read the TU Delft RDM framework

-Topic 1: Data within the research workflows#
+2.1.
+Data within the research workflow#

 Depending on the discipline you work in, research data can be collected or produced in different ways.
 You can capture them in real-time (e.g. sensors, images), you can collect them using laboratory instruments and they can derive from interviews or numerical simulations, among others.